Global0Silver/beatrun/README.md

 ### Please read this README thoroughly before asking questions

-### Whoever else that claims to have an "official" repository and does not have a license other than WTFPL is NOT to be trusted.
-This project is not something legal, so licenses DO NOT apply under any circumstances.

 ### This is a personal fork dont expect it to be updated or maintened
 ---